 “Advanced Excel is no longer enough.
 Like any systems or cultural shift, the biggest three components are strategy, technology and people.
 CFOs wishing to implement big data in their organizations need to get the mix of these three right to drive the changes home.”

-Financial automation tools
+CFO automation tools

 Automation allows you to focus on advising businesses, rather than number crunching.
 Adrian says: “Automated data analysis not only provides insight to help inform future business decisions but also frees up the CFO’s resources to concentrate on strategy.”